 13.1 The most common reason for children to be looked-after is because they have experienced abuse and/or neglect.
-Cardinal Newman Catholic School recognises that children looked after may have additional vulnerabilities by virtue of this.
-The Designated Lead for Looked-After and Previously Looked-After Children is Kelly Perkins - Assistant Headteacher.
+Cardinal Newman recognises that children looked after may have additional vulnerabilities by virtue of this.
+The Designated Lead for Looked-After and Previously Looked-After Children is Kelly Perkins.

-- 13.2 Staff will receive training on how to best safeguard children who are Looked-After and who have been Previously Looked-After. - 13.3 The school will work with Personal Advisors when children leave care (where applicable). - 13.4 Cardinal Newman Catholic School is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.
+13.2 Staff will receive training on how to best safeguard children who are Looked-After and who have been Previously Looked-After.

+- 13.3 Cardinal Newman will work with Personal Advisors when children leave care (where applicable). - 13.4 Cardinal Newman is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.